Need Help Choosing?

 - Poor Customer Service – By far the most complaints about 3dcart were in regards to poor customer service.

 - Clunky Admin – There were quite a few people complaining about 3dcart’s clunky admin.
-I agree with this one; I think that the admin section is too cluttered.
+I agree with this one; I think that the admin section is too cluttered, and poorly sized.

 - Bland Templates – Another common complaint was in regards to the 3dcart templates.
-Most all of the free ones are bland and dated.
+Even the premium templates are bland and dated.